 Adding Another Stunt to Your List

 A bunny hop is pretty standard, and a great step towards increasing your list of skills on a mountain bike.
-There’s other ways you can progress, like with this guide on how to pop a wheelie with a mountain bike.
+There are other ways you can progress, like with this guide on how to pop a wheelie with a mountain bike.

 Follow the steps, have control over your bike, and don’t pull up for the bunny hop if you can’t be 100% sure that you’re not going to tilt forward.
 You’ll have this mastered in no time.